CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 A password like "Ahmed2026!" might look strong to you, but PassGAN recognizes this pattern (name + year + symbol) and cracks it in seconds.
 To protect yourself, read our Guide to Creating an Unbreakable Password.

-4. Polymorphic Malware
+4. What Is Polymorphic Malware?

 Polymorphic malware uses AI to automatically change its form every time it spreads.
 This renders traditional signature-based antivirus programs unable to recognize it because the "signature" constantly changes.